Nowshin1077/Note/README.md

 # Note  📝

 A flask web app where a user can take notes as well as delete notes.
 A user have to signup first to create a account to start note taking.
+A website with Python, covering Flask, authentication, databases, and more.
+One can create a new user's account and can store notes in a database, a user can log into the user accounts.
+Notes information is associate with a specific user.

 ## Features and Interfaces
 1. Login page